sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/identity-service-blocklist.md

 In the *Blocklist* sub-view per account displayed the action menu item is offered to *Remove from Blocklist*.

-A bulk operation is offered from using the *Remove from Blocklist* button in the right upper corner of the sub-view for selected accounts.
+A bulk operation is offered from using the *Remove from Blocklist* button in the upper-right corner of the sub-view for selected accounts.

 ## References